-The active ingredient in these capsules is Lansoprazole.
-The other ingredients are Sucrose, Maize Starch, Sodium Laurilsulphate, Meglumine, Mannitol (E421), Hypromellose, Macrogol, Talc, Polysorbate 80, Titanium Dioxide (E171) and Methacrylic Acid-Ethyl Acrylate Copolymer (1:1).
-The capsule shell contains Gelatin and Titanium Dioxide (E171).
+The active ingredient is Lansoprazole.
+With other ingredients: Sugar spheres (sucrose and maize starch), Sodium laurilsulfate, Meglumine, Mannitol (E421), Hypromellose, Macrogol, Talc, Polysorbate 80, Titanium dioxide (E171), Methacrylic Acid-Ethyl Acrylate Copolymer, 1:1, Dispersion 30%, Capsule shell: Gelatine and Titanium dioxide (E171).

 If you experience any of the following serious side effects, contact a doctor immediately:

 Lansoprazole may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking the medication.

 People who take proton pump inhibitors such as lansoprazole may be more likely to fracture their wrists, hips, or spine than people who do not take one of these medications.
 People who take proton pump inhibitors may also develop fundic gland polyps (a type of growth on the stomach lining).
 These risks are highest in those who take high doses of one of these medications or take them for 1 year or longer.

 Lansoprazole is not usually recommended during pregnancy.